galaxyproject/galaxy-hub/src/support/tool-error/index.md

 ### Type: input problems

-This is the top reason for tool failures.
+These are the top reasons for tool failures.

 #### Examples